 Weapons shall not be permitted in or on College buildings, facilities, grounds, vehicles, or other property at any time, or at any event in which the College participates in or sponsors except for College sponsored theatrical productions.
 Students, employees or visitors, other than peace officers, may not possess, either on their persons, in their vehicles, or in other College property under their control, weapons while on College property or while participating in College events.

 D. Exceptions

-Exceptions to this policy may be granted at the sole discretion of the President.
+Exceptions to this policy may be granted in accordance with the college procedure.

 Index